HackerExperience/notes/tutorial/usage_phabricator_en.md

 ![](diffusion/repo1.png)

 ### Repository page
-On the repository's page, we have access to a lot of useful information, like commits history, branches and files browsing.
+In the repository's page, we have access to a lot of useful information, like commits history, branches and files browsing.

 On `Details`, we have the necessary information to *clone* the repository, in the case we'll be using the *git* tool.